 And recall when he told a Congressional Black Caucus dinner audience, “I will consider it a personal insult, an insult to my legacy” if blacks don’t get out and vote in sufficient numbers against Donald Trump.

 Indeed, BO’s record was on the ballot, and so was his legacy.
 Obama’s heir-apparent Hillary Clinton, a consummate congenital liar with an extensive record of malfeasance, would bring out enough middle-American “irredeemable deplorables” to defeat her, and to thereby reject Obama’s “third term.”

 The 2016 election further decimated Democrats nationwide.
 When Obama took office there were 256 Demos in the House.
 Now there are 188 (-68 for -27%).
 There were 58 Demos in the Senate.
 Now there are 46 (-12 for -21%).
 There were 28 Demo governors.
 Now there are 18 (-10 for -36%).
 Across the nation, Democrats held 4,086 state legislative seats and controlled 60 chambers.
 Under Obama, they have lost 949 (-23%) of those seats and now control just 31 chambers (-52%.)

 In the end, thanks to welfare-addled voters in California, Clinton won a popular plurality, 48% to 46%, which is notably short of a popular majority.
 But when her bewildered supporters ask, “Who won the popular vote?” leave them stumped with this reply: “Our Constitution.”

-Now, Obama, in full denial, insists that he’s the best-qualified person to rebuild the once-noble Democrat Party, which devolved into the Socialist Democratic Party under his leadership.
+Now, Obama, in full denial, insists that he’s the best-qualified person to rebuild the once-noble Democrat Party, which devolved into the Socialist Democrat Party under his leadership.
 On this venture, he has my full and unconditional support.